Skip to main content

 Cause 4: A stuck dispenser switch or control fault

-When to call a pro
+When to call

 We carry GE water valves, dispenser switches, and common filters on the truck, so most water-dispenser calls close in one visit.
 We diagnose to the actual failure first, give you a written quote with parts and labor itemized, then do the work.
-The $75 diagnostic is credited to the repair when you book it.
+The diagnostic fee is credited to the repair when you book it.

 FAQ